 Before installing new heating equipment for your business, you’ll need to assess your present energy efficiency and the presence of any substantial air leaks.
 Air leaks can result in lower equipment efficiency and increased power bills.
 Sealing your business properly and employing energy-saving strategies can save you up to 35% on your annual energy bills.
 Install durable and reliable valves from DomBor Valves to fix any leaks that you may have.DomBor valves have specialized quality control staff who inspects each valve during and after manufacture to ensure consistent performance, adhering to established global standards.

 Manage Your Thermostats

 A programmable thermostat is one that adjusts the temperature based on a series of pre-programmed parameters that take effect at various periods throughout the day.
 This is one of those energy-saving office techniques that are extremely useful in a 9-5 environment.
 After everyone has gone home for the night, there is no need to heat or cool the workplace.
 Using programmable or smart thermostats to control the temperature during “off” hours can make a great difference, even if your team’s hours vary.

 Get an Energy Audit

 An energy audit can help you estimate your baseline energy use and provide a clear roadmap for energy conservation at work.
-Many electric utility companies provide free audits to their customers.
+Many electrical utility companies provide energy audits to their customers.
 After that, a specialist will visit your business and do a thorough assessment to look for air leaks, insulation issues, and possibilities to install energy-efficient lighting.